OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/SteeringCommittee/ProgressReports/StAndrews.md

 * training and related initiatives, community building in UK (with CoDiMa)
 * organising this and connected meetings

+--
-All these continue, plus some new activities (for instance with JacobsU on exporting the GAP type system)
+All these continue, plus some new activities:

+- collaboration with JacobsU on exporting the GAP type system
-Steve will be working on setting up the advisory board in the next weeks.
+- Steve will be working on setting up the advisory board in the next weeks

 </section>